koenvzeijl/AspNetCore.SassCompiler/README.md

 }
 ```

-I recommend adding the `#if DEBUG` statement to only use a watcher during debug mode.
+We recommend adding the `#if DEBUG` statement to only use a watcher during debug mode.

+**Note:** The Sass watcher is currently not supported inside of a docker container.
+This should only be an issue when you're developing inside of a docker container, as the compiler is automatically run during the MSBuild publish step.
+See [this](https://github.com/koenvzeijl/AspNetCore.SassCompiler/issues/44) issue for the progress.

+## Publish

+This library also includes an MSBuild task that runs during the publish of your application.
+Because of this you don't need to include
+the Sass Watcher in your release builds and you can safely add the generated .css files to the .gitignore file as they are regenerated during publish.

 ## Examples
 To provide you with examples, a configured version of a .NET 5.0 project and a configured .NET 6.0 Blazor app are added in the /Samples folder.
 Please see the link below for quick access